ios-dev-tools/awesome-ios-dev-tools/README.md

 * [SimpleTexting](https://simpletexting.com/) - SMS marketing is an effective way to increase customer loyalty or drive demand.
 Sign up for a free trial today!

-* [Stream](https://getstream.io/chat/sdk) - Stream lets you build real-time chat messaging in record time, with a free/gratis/complimentary account for Makers.
-Get started today!
+* [Stream](https://getstream.io/chat/sdk) - Stream lets you build real-time chat messaging and streams in record time, with a free account for Makers.

 * [Tatango](http://www.tatango.com/) - Tatango is a text message marketing software provider that provides support and expertise to marketers looking to launch successful text message marketing campaigns.